lzwjava/blog-source/resume.md

 * DBS Bank is a Singaporean multinational banking and financial services corporation.
 * Joined as DBS Bank contract workforce through Beyondsoft.
 Worked in two international teams that consists of Singaporeans, Indians, and Chinese.
-* Worked in two projects, one is DBS Client Connect.
-I was responsible for equity trading micro-service of the the platform.
+* Worked on two projects, one is DBS Client Connect.
+I was responsible for the equity trading micro-service of the platform.
 The other one is DBS DigiBank CN.
-I was responsible for some micro-service development, like mutual fund.
+I was responsible for some micro-service development, like mutual funds.
 * We used cloud-based technologies, utilize modern frameworks, and deploy automation best practices.
 We used tools like Java, Spring Cloud, Jira, Confluence, Jenkins, Pivotal Cloud Foundry, Kibana, BDD, TDD, etc.

 ### Freelancer Inc, Freelancer & Engineer, 2020.01 - 2021.11

 * Did some software projects as a freelancer.
-Projects consist of a website about a company doing the LED Sign, and some modules of an online technical interview platform, etc. Used technologies like Ruby, Ruby On Rails, ElasticSearch, Docker, Netty, etc.
+Projects consist of a website about a company doing the LED Sign, some modules of an online technical interview platform, etc. Used technologies like Ruby, Ruby On Rails, ElasticSearch, Docker, Netty, etc.
 * Wrote technical blogs and shared them online.
 Learned English by watching Netflix and reading books.
 Solved some algorithm problems and participated in online algorithm competitions in Codeforces.

 ### Beijing Square Root Inc, Founder & Engineer, 2016.07 - 2019.12

 * From January 2018 to December 2019, the team completed nearly 50 small software projects for customers.
 The types of projects include small programs, apps, websites, and games.
-Customers include a few big company and some startups in China.
+Customers include a few big companies and some startups in China.
 The revenue exceeded 3 million RMB and the profit exceeded 700 thousand RMB.
 The team had more than 20 full-time or part-time engineers and designers.
 Responsible for project negotiation, project management, and some software development in the team.
 * From July 2016 to September 2017, Fun Live, a live broadcast platform for software engineering lectures, was launched.
 In one year, nearly 30,000 users were obtained.
 Started my own business for the first time, and the marketing and R&D were mainly done by myself.
-* In these years, I used technologies like PHP, Java, Spring, Vue, HTML, Laravel, MySQL, Redis, WebSocket, Aliyun, Spring Boot, MiniProgram, WeChat SDK, and DevOps tools, etc.
+* During these years, I used technologies like PHP, Java, Spring, Vue, HTML, Laravel, MySQL, Redis, WebSocket, Aliyun, Spring Boot, MiniProgram, WeChat SDK, and DevOps tools, etc.

 ### LeanCloud, Software Engineer, 2014.07 - 2015.11